ashish-kamboj/Data-Science/AirBnB Price Prediction/Readme.md

 ## AirBnB Price Prediction

-Predicted teh price of different listings
+Predicted the price of different listings